Name Change - Adult

 When you get divorced, you can ask the judge to make a formal order in your divorce decree to restore your former name or birth name.
 The decree should state clearly the married name and the name being restored to you after the divorce.
 If your divorce decree includes this order, it is the only court order you will need to change your identification and records.

-The other way to change your name after a divorce is to file a petition with the court asking for a name change order.
 Unless the judge orders you to notify your ex-spouse or other persons (which is rare), you do not need to notify anyone about your request to the court to change your name.